-The school has several Soundfield Systems that can be moved to relevant classrooms in order to meet the needs of hearing-impaired children.
+The school has several Soundfield Systems that can be moved to relevant classrooms in order to meet the needs of hearing impaired children.
 The Inclusion Manager liaises with outside agencies to plan for any access needs as they arise.

 All children have an equal opportunity to go on all school visits.
-Extra support is provided if required.
-Educational visits will only be planned to locations accessible to all.
+Extra support is provided if required and any concerns discussed with parents and considered through individual risk assessments where needed.
 Risk assessments are carried out prior to any off site activity.